ang-jason/Loan-Calculator/Readme.md

 ###### Example of a typcial loan offering:

->3.39%pa for period up to Year 1.
+>3.39%pa for period Year 0 and up to Year 1.
 >4.48%pa for period up to Year 5 (Year 2 - Year 5)
 >5.30%pa for period from Year 6 onwards (Year 5 - Year 6 onwards)